Why direct mail is key for the charity sector

 First and foremost, you should identify the goals you want your campaign to achieve.
 For example: Raise awareness?
 Generate leads?
 Increase donations?
 Below are 5 examples of direct mail KPIs to help you accurately measure the success of your direct mail campaign:

-• Cost Per Acquisition (CPA)– tells you how much it cost to secure each new stakeholder
+the percentage of respondents who took the action requested in your mailer - Cost Per Acquisition (CPA)– tells you how much it cost to secure each new

-• Revenue per donation – revenue per donation subtracts the CPA from the average donation to show how much profit you made from each donation on average
+stakeholder - Revenue per donation – revenue per donation subtracts the CPA from the average donation to

-• Return on Investment (ROI) – the holy grail of KPIs!
-ROI will show you how successful your campaign was.
+show how much profit you made from each donation on average - Return on Investment (ROI) – the holy grail of KPIs!
+ROI will show you how successful

 Don’t forget to record and save the results from each campaign.
 That way, you’ll be able to compare each campaign’s KPI data and learn how to improve future campaigns.